Smile-SA/odoo_addons/README.md

 * **0.5.dev** (unreleased)
   * Add a new selection widget type
   * Add a new dynamic cell_value_range parameter for the selection widget
+  * Allow additional columns to be positionned to the right or the left side of the matrix body

 * **0.4** (2012-01-27)
   * Per-line dynamic removable property